trustnotme/trustsomeoneelse/about.markdown

 permalink: /about/
 ---

-A place to share of engineering, how-I-work and perhaps entrepreneurial experiences as well.
+This site is just to share personal content.